TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 TL;DR if you’re arriving just when the park opens, just chiong towards your favourite rides before exploring the rest of the park.

-1. Hollywood – Stroll down Hollywood Boulevard
+Stroll down Hollywood Boulevard

-Universal Studios Singapore - Hollywood
+Universal Studios Singapore Hollywood

 The first thing that greets you at USS is the vibrant district of Hollywood.
 With its bustling streets and art deco-style buildings, it’ll feel as though you’ve just stepped onto a movie set.

-Universal Studios Singapore - Hollywood Entrance
+Universal Studios Singapore Hollywood

 Beyond just feeling like a movie star, spot celebrities along the Walk of Fame.
 Or look out for the Hollywood sign, an iconic symbol of the entertainment capital.

-Universal Studios Singapore - Minion Popcorn Bucket
+Universal Studios Singapore Minion Bucket

 Grab a Minion popcorn bucket from the souvenir store, then head over to the popcorn truck to fill it up with popcorn.

-2. New York – Immerse in NYC vibes & snap IG-worthy shots
+Immerse in NYC vibes & snap IG-worthy shots

 A flight from LA to NYC takes about 5.5 hours, but when there’s movie magic, you’ll be on the streets of The Big Apple in minutes at USS.

-Universal Studios Singapore - New York Photo Spots
+Universal Studios Singapore

-Universal Studios Singapore - Spaghetti Space Chase
+Universal Studios Singapore

 After all that photo taking, you can hop on the low-speed, kid-friendly joyride – Sesame Street Spaghetti Space Chase.
-You’ll zip through space with Elmo and Super Grover, as well as meet other Muppets in the flesh like Big Bird, and Bert and Ernie.
+You’ll zip through space with Elmo and Super Grover, as well as meet other Muppets in the flesh like Big Bird and Bert and Ernie.

 Thrill factor: 1/5

-Universal Studios Singapore - Lights Camera Actions Entrance
+Universal Studios Singapore

-Else, be sure to experience a Steven Speilberg blockbuster sequence for yourself at Lights, Camera, Action! that brings movie special effects to life.
+Else, be sure to experience a Steven Spielberg blockbuster sequence for yourself at Lights, Camera, Action! that brings movie special effects to life.
 Be warned – there’s fire and a possibility that you might get wet on set.

 Thrill factor: 2/5

-3. Far Far Away – Fairytale land with castles and green friendly ogres
+Fairytale land with castles & green friendly ogres

-Universal Studios Singapore - Far Far Away Castle
+Universal Studios Singapore Far Far Away

 The fictional fairytale land is home to a majestic castle that doesn’t just serve as an IG-worthy backdrop; it’s where you can catch the Shrek 4-D Adventure, which meshes sensory effects like water jets and chair movements with a 3D screening of an animated film starring Shrek, Fiona, and Donkey.